xpack/xcdl/README.md

-# xcdl-preview
+# xcdl

-Web site for the xcdl web; (preview for now, to be renamed as xcdl)
+Website for the xcdl project.